-- a.
-The amendment involves a major change in the objectives and scope, OR - b.
-The original contract required review and the amendment increases the dollar amount to a resultant total that is higher than any amount previously approved by DFA; OR - c.
-The original contract did not require review but the amendment increases the total to exceed \$25,000.00. - 6.
-Entry of Amendment to Standard PCS Contracts into AASIS

-Upon approval of the amendment, CMU or division shall revise the outline agreement and PO accordingly, if necessary.

-- 7. Distribution of Amendment - a.
-Upon approval of the contract by DFA, RMU shall receive the original approved amendment from DFA and post it to CAS. - b.
-RMU shall distribute a copy of the signed amendment to the contractor. - c.
-RMU shall notify the division, the CSS Supervisor, and CMU that the contract is available on CAS. - d.
+6. Entry of Amendment to Standard PCS Contracts into AASIS Upon approval of the amendment, CMU or division shall revise the PO accordingly, if necessary.
+7. Distribution of Amendment 7.
+Distribution of Amendment a.
+Upon approval of the contract by DFA, RMU shall receive the original approved amendment from DFA and post it to CAS. b.
+RMU shall distribute a copy of the signed amendment to the contri RMU shall notify the division, the CSS Supervisor, and CMU that the contract is available on CAS. d.
 RMU should maintain the original contract on file in the Records Room.
 All requests for contract information from the RMU Records Room should reference the contract number.

-X. Changes to Standard PCS Contracts

-- A. Minor revisions or administrative corrections may be accomplished by a change action.
-Change actions affect only the internal administration of a contract and do not materially affect the contractor or DHS in any way. - B. Examples of actions that could appropriately be handled as "change" actions include: - 1.
-A change in funding codes; - 2.
-A change in address (IF the AASIS vendor number remains the same); - 3.
-A line item adjustment - a.
-If deviation from the amount budgeted will not exceed \$500.00 or 10% of the line item from which funds are being moved, whichever is greater, no line item adjustment is necessary. - b.
-A line item adjustment is allowable only if the total reimbursable and total compensation amounts are unchanged. - C. Change actions shall NOT be used for:
+X .
+Changes to Standard PCS Contracts A. Minor revisions or administrative corrections may be accomplished by a change action.
+Change actions affect only the internal administration of a contract and do not materially affect the contractor or DHS in any way. ₿.
+B. Examples of actions that could appropriately be handled as "change" action include: ----------------------------------- -------------------------------------- 3.
+A line item adjustment a.
+If deviation from the amount budgeted will not exceed \$500 or 10% of the line item from which funds are being moved, whichever is greater, no line item adjustment is necessary. b.
+A line item adjustment is allowable only if the total reimbursable and total compensation amounts are unchanged.
+C. Change actions shall NOT be used for: 1.
+A change in total financial amount (either an increment or decrement); 2.
+A change in reimbursable and/or compensation amounts; 3.
+Any change in the percentage of state/federal funds; 4.
+A change in the overall rate per unit of service; 5.
+A change that adds a new funding source (fund, fund center, or commitment item)

+The original contract did not require review but the amendment increases the total to exceed \$25,000.

-- 1. A change in total financial amount (either an increment or decrement); - 2.
-A change in reimbursable and/or compensation amounts; - 3.
-Any change in the percentage of state/federal funds; - 4.
-A change in the overall rate per unit of service; - 5.
-A change that adds a new funding source (fund, fund center, or commitment item) - D. The DHS standard is that CSS develops change actions for all standard PCS contracts upon receipt of authorizations from the division requesting such change actions.
+D. The DHS standard is that CSS develops change actions for all standard PCS contracts upon receipt of authorizations from the division requesting such change actions.
 For those contracts that are developed by the division, the division shall develop the change action.